slu-soc5650/module-5-leaflet/examples/lecture-05.md

 We’ll start with a basic map that, like we have previously, just display the geometry of the city’s neighborhoods.
-Similar to `ggplot2`, functions are chainted together with the `+` sign.
-We can read these like paragraphs:
+Similar to `ggplot2`, functions are chained together with the `+` sign.
+We can read these like
+paragraphs:

 1. First, we take the `nhoods` data, **then**
 2.  we create our `tmap` layer out of its shape, **then**